What Is Fleet Management?

 When we purchase a vehicle, it comes with an owner’s manual and a recommended maintenance schedule.
 PdM is the practice of actively following the manufacturer’s recommendations for service.

 Too often, vehicles are driven beyond the recommended service schedule.
 Over time, issues with the vehicle’s performance can begin to appear.
-Had the recommended schedule been followed, repairs could be eliminated or significantly reduced.
+Had the recommended schedule been followed, repairs could be eliminated or significantly reduced, and fleet efficiency could be increased.

 Preventive maintenance (PM) relies heavily on the drivers of your fleet.
-The importance of fleet management information is to prevent total failure and reduce downtime.
+The importance of vehicle tracking systems is to prevent total failure and reduce downtime.

 The first step is to create a reporting system and encourage drivers to report issues with the vehicle, such as vibrating tires and when sensor lights come on at the wrong time.